Independence in Infinite Probabilistic Databases: Introduction

+Note that even among the technically \emph{impossible} events, there are distinctions in terms of plausibility.
+Similar to above, it is not reasonable to assume that the temperature in room 4108 never exceeds 23\,\textdegree{}C \emph{with certainty}.
+What would be reasonable instead is, for example, that a temperature slightly above 23\,\textdegree{}C is more likely than the temperature exceeding 35\,\textdegree{}C.

+In general, conclusions drawn from the probabilistic database alone, due to the finite (closed-world) setting, diverge from what we would infer from the true underlying data, even in terms of possibility and impossibility of events.

+One particular solution to the issues sketched here would be to replace the concrete temperature recordings with random variables that are distributed with a normal distribution whose mean is the original recording, together with a small variance.
+For example, we could replace the fact $\REL{TempRec}( \STR{4108}, \STR{2021-07-01~8:00}, \STR{21.2} )$ with $\REL{TempRec}( \STR{4108}, \STR{2021-07-01~8:00}, \mathcal N( 21.2, 0.1 ) )$, where $\mathcal N( 21.2, 0.1 )$ indicates a normally distributed random variable with mean $21.2$ and variance $0.1$.
+Note that such a PDB is basically an uncountably infinite block-independent disjoint PDB, with each block corresponding to one of the original facts. \end{example}

+Ceylan et al. \cite{Ceylan+2016} have already pointed out such issues with respect to the closed-world assumption of PDBs (that facts not mentioned by the representation have probability $0$) before in the context of finite PDBs.
+Yet, their approach towards tackling them is still confined to a finite setting and therefore still exhibits the problems that we face in \cref{ex:temprec}.

+Up to date, there already exist a variety of practical probabilistic database systems, some of which are especially designed to support infinite domains.
+This includes MCDB / SimSQL \cite{Jampani+2011,Cai+2013}, PIP \cite{KennedyKoch2010}, Orion \cite{Singh+2008a} and Trio \cite{AgrawalWidom2009,Widom2009}.
+In particular, these systems can describe, and work with PDBs as the one we propose in \cref{ex:temprec}.
+From the theoretical point of view however, infinite probabilistic databases have lacked a general framework for a long time compared to the long history of their finite counterparts.
+To our knowledge, we were the first to lay such foundations in our work \cite{GroheLindner2019,GroheLindner2020}.

-We are convinced that it is important to have a sound formal foundation for infinite PDBs.
-Mathematically, this foundation is far from trivial.
-We need to be careful that our intuitions derived from finite probabilistic databases are still correct in the infinite and that basic notions, such as query answers for natural query languages, are still well-defined.
-When building a system, these foundational issues may seem somewhat remote, because in practice we are always dealing with finite approximations of the infinite space.
-Yet we believe that it is desirable to have a semantics for such systems that goes beyond a specific implementation on a specific machine, and such a semantics will naturally refer to idealized infinite domains.
+Having a sound formal foundation for infinite PDBs is important, especially because its mathematical development proves to be far from trivial.
+A model of infinite PDBs needs to be consistent with our intuitions on the behavior of queries, and it should to include the usual finite model as a special case.
+The probability spaces we obtain may be uncountably infinite if the underlying attribute domains are.
+While in general the idea of query semantics is the same as in the finite setting, we then also have to pay attention to whether they are still well-defined because of measurability issues.
+When building database systems, such foundational issues may seem remote, because in practice we are always dealing with finite approximations of the infinite space.
+Yet, it is desirable to have a semantics for such systems that goes beyond a specific implementation on a specific machine, and such a semantics will naturally refer to idealized infinite domains.
 Once we have such an idealized semantics, we can argue that a specific system adheres to it, approximately.